verrazzano/docs/content/en/docs/operations/_index.md

 ### Get console credentials

-You will need the credentials to access the various consoles installed by Verrazzano.
+You will need the credentials to access the consoles installed by Verrazzano.

 #### Consoles accessed by the same user name/password
 - Grafana